-Philippine Air Force C-130 crashes, 40 survivors
+Philippine Air Force C-130 crashes, 45 dead and 40 survivors

-On Sunday morning, 4 July, a Philippine Air Force (PAF) C-130 transport aircraft (registered 5125) carrying personnel of the armed forces of the Philippine crash landed in Patikul, Sulu, Philippines.
+On Sunday morning, 4 July, a Philippine Air Force (PAF) Hercules C-130 transport aircraft (registered 5125) carrying personnel of the armed forces of the Philippines crash-landed in Patikul, Sulu, Philippines.
 After the impact, the aircraft burst into flames.

-The aircraft carried 85 passengers, it is believed that 40 passenger got rescued.
-Rescue operations are still ongoing at moment of writing.
+The aircraft carried 85 passengers, it is believed that some 40 passengers got rescued.
+Rescue operations are still ongoing at the moment of writing.
+The death toll, initially thought to be 17, jumped to 45 people at the latest count.

 Following distressing images appeared on social media: